Thomasvidalenc/DMML2022_IWC/README.md

 - sentence: A sentence in French for which you want to predict the difficulty level.
 - difficulty: The difficulty level of the sentence (from A1 to C2).
 This column would be your target variable.

+#### Plan
-#### To build our model for this project, we decided to do it in 3 parts:
+To build our model for this project, we decided to do it in 3 parts:

 - Work in the dataset without using any data cleaning
 - Work in the dataset with cleaning